 These are just a few situations in which a shock collar can work as a training tool and not necessarily as punishment, which is what it is for so many people.

-I have talked about so many things in this article that you may be a little overwhelmed by it all and by now have a clear idea about when is a dog old enough for a shock collar.
+I have talked about so many things in this article that you may be a little overwhelmed by it all and by now have a clear idea about when is a dog old enough for E collar training.
 The good news is that once you have your training strategy in place, it will not be too hard to follow it and see what kind of results you can get with your dog.

 All you need to do is put a little time and energy into figuring out what works best for your dog and then design an appropriate training plan for them.
 The trick is to keep finding new ways to make things interesting for them while maintaining the authority you want regularly.
 It’s really not all that hard once you know how to do it right.